 The brand thus stands for fairness, ecology and animal welfare.
 Natural ingredients from organic farming, low resource consumption and recyclability.
 In 2014 the i + m women's refuge was also built in Zambia.
 There women find protection from violence and help to help themselves.

 Where to buy: i + m online shop

 Weleda is one of the best-known natural cosmetics brands and has a wide range of shower gel, shampoo, body oils, deodorants and even sun protection products.
 100 percent cosmetics without microplastics.
 The products are also NATRUE-certified and consist of natural organic raw materials.
 They come from tested wild collections or from our own cultivation.
 Many of the products are also vegan and generally cruelty-free.
 Weleda does not use microplastics.

 Clean Beauty by supermodel Miranda Kerr.
 In 2009 the model founded her own beauty label Kora Organics in Australia.
 Your products are vegan and cruelty free.
 In addition, only natural ingredients are used, such as rose hip oil, sea buckthorn oil and green tea.
 Your Noni Glow is particularly popular because it comes from the extract of the Noni tree.
 The philosophy of the model and the brand: care for skin and soul.

 6. Dr. Hauschka

-Dr. Hauschka is one of the oldest natural cosmetic brands.
+Dr. Hauschka is probably one of the oldest natural cosmetics brands.
 The brand belongs to Wala Heilmittel GmbH, which was founded by Rudolf Hauschka in the XNUMXs.
-Since its foundation, the company has been exemplary with suppliers and supports socially and environmentally compatible cultivation projects around the world.
+Since it was founded, the company has dealt with suppliers in an exemplary manner and also has socially and environmentally friendly cultivation projects around the world.
 Of course, this also means that all Dr. Hauschka products are cosmetics without microplastics.